-- (1) The progress review committee will adopt one of the following decisions: - to declare the doctoral student to have passed the progress review positively, adding a proposal to continue the studies according to the presented individual study and research plan; - 2) to set an additional deadline of up to three months for improving the results, complementing the detailed study and research plan, or amending the individual study and research plan covering the whole period of studies.
-The doctoral student is obliged to notify his/her acceptance of the additional deadline within seven days as of the notification of the decision; - 3) to declare the doctoral student to have passed the progress review negatively; - 4) to declare the doctoral student to have failed the progress review, adding a proposal to delete the doctoral student from the matriculation register due to failure to submit a proper progress review report, and the individual study and research plan for the following academic year by the deadline. - (2) A signed decision in due form is registered in the university's document management system.
+- (1) The progress review committee will adopt one of the following decisions: - 1) to declare the doctoral student to have passed the progress review positively, adding a proposal to allow the student to continue in full-time studies according to the individual study and research plan; - 2) to set an additional deadline of up to three months for improving the results or complementing

+- the individual study and research plan.
+The doctoral student is obliged to notify his/her acceptance of the additional deadline within seven days as of the notification of the decision; - to declare the doctoral student to have passed the progress review negatively, adding a proposal to delete the doctoral student from the matriculation register due to unsatisfactory academic progress; - 4) to declare the doctoral student to have failed the progress review, adding a proposal to delete the doctoral student from the matriculation register due to failure to submit a proper progress review report, and the individual study and research plan for the following academic year by the deadline. - (2) A signed decision in due form is registered in the university's document management system.
 The decision is transmitted to the doctoral student, student's supervisor, Academic Affairs Office and Research Administration Office within a week following the progress review. - (3) The progress review decision can be challenged pursuant to the procedure specified in the Study Regulations. - (4) The progress review committee may, on the basis of the submitted materials and the opinion it has formed, make a proposal to the council of the academic unit to change the supervisor of the doctoral student.